tzarc/ghoul/README.md

 # Ghoul

+** This repo has been archived and future work has moved to https://github.com/tzarc/keyboards/tree/main/Ghoul **

+---

 Planck-like development board for QMK, using SparkFun MicroMod for hot-swap MCU capability.

 `2x4x5=40` layout with encoder and RGB OLED, per-key RGB.